Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Experiments

 \newcolumntype{H}{>{\setbox0=\hbox\bgroup}c<{\egroup}@{}}

 DISK descriptors perform poorly when coupled with other detectors when using the official LightGlue model.
-When using R2D2 or ORB as detector, it only localizes $<50\%$ queries under (0.25m/2\degree) for Aachen night quries.
+When using R2D2 or ORB as detector, it localizes fewer than $50\%$ queries under (0.25 m/2$^\circ$) for Aachen night queries.
 After fine-tuning the matching model with our method, it shows significant performance gain for all detectors.
-For R2D2 and ORB keypoints, the absolute gain is 32.7\% and 20.4\% under (0.25m,2\degree).
-We also obtain significant improvement when coupled DISK matcher with other detectors on InLoc dataset, with the accuracy improvement under 0.25m/2\degree ranging from 8.6\% to 19.2\%.
+For R2D2 and ORB keypoints, the absolute gain is 32.7\% and 20.4\% under (0.25 m/2$^\circ$).
+We also obtain significant improvement when coupling DISK matcher with other detectors on the InLoc dataset, with the accuracy improvement under 0.25 m/2$^\circ$ ranging from 8.6\% to 19.2\%.
 The only exception occurs when using ALIKED keypoints with DISK matcher for duc2, with minor degradation of 3.8\%.

-SuperPoint descriptors coupled with all learned detectors perform well, obtaining $>$82\% successful queries under (0.25m/2\degree) on Aachen night queries.
-The results are surprising considering that SuperPoint descriptors were only trained for SuperPoint keypoints.
-When using R2D2 feature extracted with single-scale, it obtains the best results for Aachen and InLoc datasets.
-This is contrary to previous works \cite{oblivious} that suggest SuperGlue model trained for SuperPoint will not generalize to R2D2 keypoints.
-ORB feature shows relatively low accuracy as expected.
-Our model localizes 70.4\% (+3.1\%) night queries under (0.25m/2\degree) with ORB keypoints, which indicates the strength of attention-based method for matching ultra-fast binary detectors.
+SuperPoint descriptors coupled with all learned detectors successfully localizes $>$82\% queries under (0.25 m/2$^\circ$) for Aachen night queries.
+Interestingly, SuperPoint descriptors were originally trained only for SuperPoint keypoints, yet they generalize well to other detectors.
+When using R2D2 features extracted at single-scale, it obtains the best results for Aachen and InLoc datasets.
+This is contrary to previous work~\cite{oblivious} that suggests the SuperGlue model trained for SuperPoint will not generalize to R2D2 keypoints.
+With ORB keypoints, we localize 70.4\% night queries under (0.25 m/2$^\circ$), which indicates the strength of attention-based method for matching ultra-fast binary feature detectors.

-ALIKED descriptors perform similar to SuperPoint on Aachen Day-Night dataset when coupled with other detectors.
-The biggest difference after fine-tuning on Aachen dataset is for R2D2 keypoints(+4.1 absolute gain under 0.25m/2\degree).
-For ORB keypoints, it obtains the highest accuracy when matched with ALIKED descriptors (71.4\%).
+On the Aachen Day-Night benchmark, ALIKED descriptors perform on par with SuperPoint.
+Fine-tuning yields the largest gain for R2D2 keypoints (+4.1 at 0.25m / 2$^\circ$).
+ORB keypoints, when coupled with ALIKED descriptors, achieve record-high accuracy of 71.4\%.